Joan Mir

 Joan Mir Mayrata (/ca/, born 1 September 1997) is a Spanish Grand Prix motorcycle racer riding for the Honda HRC Castrol team in the MotoGP World Championship.
 Mir is best known for winning the 2020 MotoGP World Championship with Suzuki.
 He is the fourth Spanish rider to win the premier class title after Àlex Crivillé, Jorge Lorenzo and Marc Márquez, and the second Mallorcan after Lorenzo.
 Mir also won the 2017 Moto3 World Championship title with Leopard Racing.

 He became the first Suzuki rider to win the title since Kenny Roberts Jr. in 2000, the first non-Honda or non-Yamaha rider to win the title since Ducati rider Casey Stoner in 2007, as well as the first Moto3 world champion to win the premier class title.
+Mir will leave Honda at the end of the to join Gresini Racing.

 Career

 Early career

 Palma-born Mir competed for two seasons in the Red Bull MotoGP Rookies Cup in 2013 and 2014, finishing with three wins and six podiums as runner-up to Jorge Martín in 2014.
 Mir contested the CEV Moto3 Junior World Championship in 2015.
 Mir won four of the first six races, but faded towards the end of the season, and ultimately finished fourth in the championship.